 Look for our signs along the way.
-KC’s Restaurant will be on your left.
 Campground entrance will be one mile on your right.

 From the South: (Binghamton/Pennsylvania)

 Smaller RV’s & Automobiles: Take Interstate 88 East to Exit 17 (28/Cooperstown).
 Follow Route 28 North to Cooperstown.
 As you enter Cooperstown, you will cross Railroad Tracks.
 Continue straight (turns into 80E/Chestnut St.) to Light at Main Street.
 You will turn Right onto Main Street.
 You will pass the Flagpole and the Hall of Fame will be on your Right side.
-As you continue up Main Street, you will be heading out of town.
-You will cross a small river bridge, you will start up a small hill and it will take a sharp left (it becomes County Highway 31).
+As you continue up Main Street, you will be heading out of the Village.
+You will cross a small river bridge and start up a small hill.
+It will take a sharp left (it becomes County Highway 31).
 Continue to follow County Highway 31 North for 9.5 Miles.
 Campground entrance will be on your left.
-(2 miles past
+(3 miles past